siicosmos/Contact-Manager-React-Express/contact-manager-api/README.md

 # Contact Manager in Express MVC with Docker

+A simple contact manger using Express.JS with Docker

-## Using npm to start the application
+### Using npm to start the application

 To change the **docker-web.yml** as the required environment changes